freeCodeCamp/guide/src/pages/python/what-is-python-used-for/index.md

 ##### Artificial Intelligence:
 The presence of computing is Artificial Intelligence.
 AI has come to stay and Python is serving as a major language to boast development in the field of AI.
 Tensorflow is designed with Python and it is under AI.

+##### Machine Learning, Deep Learning
+Python is one of the best languages suited for machine learning, deep learning and data analytics with stronghold in all of them.
+There are specialized languages best suited for various role such as R and MATLAB but when it comes to overlapping fields of applications python wins hands down due to its flexibility and rapid prototyping and availability of libraries.

 #### More Information:
 Here's a <a href='https://www.python.org/about/apps/' target='_blank' rel='nofollow'>link</a> to appications of Python on it's offical website.
 <!-- Please add any articles you think might be helpful to read before writing the article -->

 #### Python is generally used for